Neal Tiemann

 Neal Tiemann (born December 22, 1982) is an American musician, currently the lead guitarist and songwriter of the rock band the Midwest Kings (MWK).
-He is a former rhythm guitarist for heavy metal band DevilDriver, and served as the lead guitarist for David Cook's band The Anthemic from 2008 to 2011.
+He is a former rhythm guitarist for heavy metal band DevilDriver, and served as the lead guitarist for David Cook's band, The Anthemic, from 2008 to 2011.
 He spent most of 2009 on the Declaration Tour with Cook and served as the tour's music director.
-Tiemann played guitar on Cook's major label debut album David Cook (2008) as well as his independently released Analog Heart (2006).
-He has also played on Burn Halo's 2009 self-titled album and Bryan Jewett's album A Brief Look at the New You.
+Tiemann played guitar on Cook's major label debut album, David Cook (2008), as well as his independently released, Analog Heart (2006).
+Tiemann also played on Burn Halo's 2009 self-titled album and Bryan Jewett's album A Brief Look at the New You.
 Tiemann and the rest of The Anthemic worked on Cook's second album, This Loud Morning (2011).
-In January 2020, he was recruited as a touring lead guitarist for premiere deathcore band Carnifex, later officially joining in 2022.
+In January 2020, he was recruited as a touring lead guitarist for premiere deathcore band, Carnifex, later officially joining in 2022.